Explore UAB

 Academic Leadership

-Through the partnership of the UAB Heersink School of Medicine and the UAB School of Public Health, we provide students with a diverse, experienced faculty comprised of clinical faculty, researchers and educators.
+Through a partnership between the UAB Heersink School of Medicine and the UAB School of Public Health, we provide students with experienced professors comprised of clinical faculty, researchers and educators.

 Co-Directors of the Master of Science in Global Health